 There are stereotypes about negotiation and often they fall into this idea that it’s somehow off-putting to negotiate.
 That one person will win and the other will lose.
-That the loudest, more aggressive person will win by taking the most, at the other person’s expense.
+That the loudest, most aggressive person will win by taking the most, at the other person’s expense.
 That one person beats another.
 None of these ideas are true.
 When you consider how stereotypes form…. they begin as misunderstandings.
-They begin when one person who offers judgments doesn’t actually understand the other person or thing in any depth.
+They begin when one person who offers judgments doesn’t actually understand the other person or thing in depth.

 If you feel or believe these things but you’re open to thinking of negotiation differently then consider the idea that people who don’t understand negotiation, could be “speaking a different language” than people who do know how to negotiate.
 Think of negotiation as a dance.
 Do you want to be in a situation where this dance is happening, but you don’t know how to recognize what is happening or how to participate?
 Or you don’t know the dance moves?
-Or you insist on not doing the dance because you buy into the stereotype?
+Or do you insist on not doing the dance because you buy into the stereotype?
 But the great thing is, it’s so easy and so valuable that it’s worth overcoming this resistance to learning and seeing this practice for what it is.
 Negotiation is a communication tool that’s been used and honed for thousands of years.

 2.)
 It Appears to Have No Structure

 People will also fear negotiation because they are concerned by the idea that they could look cheap or greedy.
 Especially if in the end we have to cave in and say, “All right then.
 I will pay the full price after all.”
 What if they laugh at us?
 What if they think we’re a bad person after we’re finished?
-I think wanting to be liked is one of the biggest barriers to negotiation.
+Wanting to be liked is one of the biggest barriers to negotiation.

 4.)
 A General Blindspot

 In this case, one may just not have encountered any lessons on negotiation.
 Maybe you don’t have a shared language or understanding of what negotiation really is.
 No fear…. that is why we created this negotiation guide!